mat5n/iterargs-pandoc/README.md

 document.
 (Although obviously not in your editor!)

 For the above to work, unfortunately, the document needs to be served by a web server.
-If you have [Python][py-inst] installed, getting one up and running is very easy.
+If you have [Python][8] installed, getting one up and running is very easy.
 With Python 3, go to your document directory and issue the command

 ```
 python3 -m http.server 8000
 ```

-With [Python 2][py-2or3], use the following command instead
+With [Python 2][9], use the following command instead

 ```
 python -m SimpleHTTPServer 8000